 He didn’t react to my Australian accent.
 Some Americans found it charming.
 My potential client wasn’t one of them.

-“What experience do you have?”
+“What experience do you have?” he asked.

 I resisted the urge to lick my lips before answering, leaving me acutely aware of how dry they were.

 “I’ve been selected for you by the Taste Society,” I said.
 “That’s as much as you need to know.”

 In other words, none, zilch, nada.
 I’d just finished eight months of intensive training, and aside from that, I was as wet behind the ears as a newborn hippopotamus.